favonia/cloudflare-ddns/docs/designs/codebase-architecture.markdown

   - if the outcome is ambiguous (for example, network timeout), prefer wording like `could not confirm ...`
   - if the failure is definitive (for example, explicit API rejection), `failed to ...` is acceptable
   - keep inconsistency hints explicit when relevant (`records might be inconsistent`, `content may be inconsistent`)
-  - future side task: add careful error case splitting so wording can distinguish definitive rejections from ambiguous transport failures
+  - future work may add finer error splitting so wording can distinguish definitive rejections from ambiguous transport failures

 ### Refactoring and Linting

 - When addressing `unparam`, do not remove a parameter mechanically.
   - First check whether the parameter is part of the helper's honest contract.
   - If removing it would hard-code a real dependency into a generic-looking helper, prefer deleting the thin wrapper and calling a more explicit helper directly, or keep the parameter with a local suppression and reason.
+  - If a wrapper intentionally stays specialized, make that specialization explicit in the helper name instead of hiding it behind a generic-looking signature.
   - Avoid "fixing" `unparam` by turning an explicit dependency into hidden coupling.
 - For final cleanup flows:
   - keep cleanup idempotent where possible; missing resources should usually be treated as already cleaned